What is a "rate lock period"?

-When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for the application process.
-This prevents you from getting through your entire application process and finding out at the end that the interest rate has risen higher.
+When you are offered a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate for a determined period for your application process.
+This saves you from going through your entire application process and discovering at the end that your interest rate has gone up.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter rate lock span of time
+While there are several lengths of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter rate lock period

 Other Interest Saving Strategies